 How to create a menu to feed a family (of 4!) on $125 per week (at Whole Foods, no less).

 The Whole Foods Market Hacks program only asked me to account for 14 meals, but I ended up getting at least 18 meals with my purchases, and still had leftover food which we used for some simple lunches and dinners to round out the week!
 In retrospect, I see ways I could’ve saved money to buy even more food items – like not accidentally grabbing the jumbo (read: heavy and more expensive!) organic garnet sweet potatoes!
-I thought they were regular organic sweet potatoes… Whoops! but they were delicious!
+I misread the sign and thought they were regular organic sweet potatoes… Whoops! but they were delicious!

 (click to view recipe for Pumpkin Baked Oatmeal at Kitchen Nostalgia’s site!)